Disk image: Limitations

-Disk images can sometimes be slower than reading from the disk directly because of a performance overhead.
+Disk imaging is time consuming, the space requirements are high and reading from them can be slower than reading from the disk directly because of a performance overhead.

 Other limitations can be the lack of access to software required to read the contents of the image.
 For example, prior to Windows 8, third party software was required to mount disk images.
-Disk imaging is time consuming and the space requirements are high.
 When imaging multiple computers with only minor differences, much data is duplicated unnecessarily, wasting space.

 Speed and failure

 Disk imaging can be slow, especially for older storage devices.
 A typical 4.7 GB DVD can take an average of 18 minutes to duplicate.
 Floppy disks read and write much slower than hard disks.
 Therefore, despite their small size, it can take several minutes to copy a single disk.
 In some cases, disk imaging can fail due to bad sectors or physical wear and tear on the source device.
-Utilities such as dd are not designed to recognize or cope with failures.
-Therefore, any failure results in being unable to create an image of the drive.
+Unix utilities (such as dd) are not designed to cope with failures, causing the disk image creation process to fail.
+When data recovery is the end goal, it is instead recommended to use more specialised tools (such as ddrescue).